martinohanlon/BlueDot/README.rst

 even more
 ---------

-The `online documentation<http://bluedot.readthedocs.io/en/latest/>`_ describes how to use Blue Dot and the Python library, be sure to also check out the `examples <https://github.com/martinohanlon/BlueDot/tree/master/examples>`_.
+The `online documentation`_ describes how to use Blue Dot and the Python library, be sure to also check out the `examples`_.

 status
 ------